willmeierart/cgo/notes.md

 ## TO-DO:
-[] figure out hot module reloading speed (actually an issue with ipv6 most likely) [] make sure Ben/Bruce are going to get the data model going correctly each page for each type of offering
+[] figure out hot module reloading speed (actually an issue with ipv6 / dns lookup most likely) [x] make sure Ben/Bruce are going to get the data model going correctly each page for each type of offering
-[] once we get design assets meet with nick and start scaffolding large-scale principles [] responsive styling
+[x] once we get design assets meet with nick and start scaffolding large-scale principles [] responsive styling

+[] at the end of the project, delete any unused files, remove enqueue'ing [] refactor for sahred assets

 ### ONGOING:
 [] keep Asana up-to-date